-This operation may be performed multiple times by a Media Application Provider to provision different Edge Resources Configuration resources within the scope of a Provisioning Session.
-Each such resource is assigned a different Edge Resources Configuration identifier by the Media AF.

 This operation may be performed multiple times by a Media Application Provider to provision different Metrics Reporting Configuration resources within the scope of a Provisioning Session.
 Each such resource is assigned a different Metrics Reporting Configuration identifier by the Media AF.

 5.2.10.3 Retrieve Metrics Reporting Configuration resource operation